pgvector/pgvector/README.md

 ## Hosted Postgres

-pgvector is available on:
+pgvector is available on [these providers](https://github.com/pgvector/pgvector/issues/54).

-- Supabase

 To request a new extension on other providers: